Sherman5A/microsoft-notes/azure/management/interaction.md

 # Azure Resource Manager

-Azure Rsource Manager (ARM),
+Azure Resource Manager (ARM),
 > Allows you to create, update, and delete resources.

-When a user sends a request through an interfaec, ARM recieves the request, then proceeds to authenticate it.
+When a user sends a request through an interface, ARM receives the request, then proceeds to authenticate it.
 Then, ARM sends the request to the relevant service.

 Azure resource manager allows,